 Sherry Dingman, PhD is a biological psychologist who has traveled to natural and man-made disasters around the world, including Honduras, Nicaragua, the Dominican Republic, Haiti, Trinidad and Tobago, Kosovo, Ireland, Togo, Ghana, Nigeria, Iraq, Mongolia, Pakistan, and China.
 For three years, she served a representative for the America Psychological Association to civil society at the United Nations.

 Vernon Murray, PhD is currently a social marketing professor and is deeply involved in research to combat human trafficking.
-He has traveled to Australia, Egypt, Europe, and repeatedly to Mexico.
-He speaks English and French.
+He has traveled to Australia, Egypt, Europe, and repeatedly to Central America.
+He speaks English, French and some Spanish.

-Maria Otte, PhD is a health psychologist and counselor for a child advocacy group working with abused children and young adults and trains law enforcement personnel about developmental trauma disorder.
+Maria Otte, PhD is a health psychologist and counselor who works at a nonprofit agency serving victims of domestic violence.
+She former worked with a child advocacy group working with abused children and young adults.
+She trains law enforcement personnel about developmental trauma disorder.
 She speaks English and Italian.

 Ilona Gedutiene, MAS has extensive knowledge of nonprofit operations and international relations.
-She is accredited with ECOSOC NGO department at the UN and is serves on the Executive Board of the UN Alliance of NGOs on Crime Prevention and Criminal Justice.
+She is currently the government contracts manager at Catholic Charities and Community Services for the greater New York City area.
+She serves on the Executive Board of the UN Alliance of NGOs on Crime Prevention and Criminal Justice.
 She speaks English and Russian.

-DeWayne Mason Sr. MS, is currently a Chicago police officer who has worked in the Organized Crime Division as a Narcotics Officer.
+DeWayne Mason Sr. MS, is a retired Chicago police officer who has worked in the Organized Crime Division as a Narcotics Officer.
 He served as a deputized member of the FBI’s GRIT task force as a tactical and gang officer.
-He currently serves as the head of security for the International American Medical Mission.
+He currently serves as the Executive Director of International American Medical Mission.

 Robert Whittaker, MD, is a career mission doctor who began working in Nigeria in 1973.
 He survived a kidnapping from Nigerian Christian Hospital by attackers who shot him and a security guard in the process.
 Currently he oversees a clinic in Zambia.

 Benny Baker, MA, is the executive director of Misión Para Cristo in Nicaragua.
-He and his wife Donna serves as wardens for the US Embassy in Nicaragua and host dozens of US volunteers each year.
+He and his wife Donna serve as wardens for the US Embassy in Nicaragua and host dozens of US volunteers each year.
 The mission works with the indigenous people on the Rio Coco River, the border between Nicaragua and Honduras.
 He speaks English and Spanish.
+The mission is no working with a school in Hondorus.

-Andrew Baker, PhD. is the Executive Director of the Mitchell Center at Harding University.
-He sends and takes university students on international mission trips.
+Andrew Baker, PhD. is the Executive Director of the Mitchell Center at Harding University and a professor at Harding University.
+He sends and takes university students on national and international mission trips.